Michael Jackson's Halloween: Production

 John Branca had an extensive period working with Michael Jackson that started in 1980, which included work on the singer's iconic Thriller music video.
-Branca claimed the singer "loved Halloween," as he incorporated horror imagery in Thriller as well as another one of his short films named Ghosts; in 2016, this plus a recurring re-interest of Thriller every halloween influenced the idea of a halloween special featuring Jackson's music, "something that Michael wanted to do" according to Branca, into the minds of Branca and director Mark A.Z.
+Branca claimed the singer "loved Halloween", as he incorporated horror imagery in Thriller as well as another one of his short films named Ghosts; in 2016, this plus a recurring re-interest of Thriller every halloween influenced the idea of a halloween special featuring Jackson's music, "something that Michael wanted to do" according to Branca, into the minds of Branca and director Mark A.Z.
 Dippé.

-Some of the film's companies and production staff previously collaborated with Jackson in the past; song compiler Kevin Antunes was involved as musical designer in the artist's Cirque du Soleil shows, and CBS had a history of television projects starring him.
+Some of the film's companies and production staff previously collaborated with Jackson in the past; song compiler Kevin Antunes was involved as musical designer in the artist's Cirque du Soleil shows, while Jackson had recorded for CBS' record division (now Sony Music) and worked with the company on other projects.
 The dancers and choreographers who worked on the motion capture-animated dance segments were also Jackson veterans.
-CBS was involved in the casting, recommending actors such as Lucy Liu, Jim Parsons and Alan Cummings.
+CBS was involved in the casting, recommending actors such as Lucy Liu, Jim Parsons and Alan Cumming.
 L.L.
 Cool J was also approached for the project, although doesn't appear in the special.